-Marketing - worked with students and executive staff at Las Positas College to develop a sustainable funding source for an unlimited access student pass program through a student mobility initiative, which passed with a 90% affirmative vote; promoted year two of pilot Student Transit Pass Program at Livermore and Del Valle High Schools, and East Avenue and Christensen Middle Schools; launched year two of individualized marketing program focused along the Dublin Boulevard corridor in Dublin; launched the testing phase of the Shared Autonomous Vehicle (SAV project); completed the Try Transit campaign for middle and high school riders; installed art shelter at Las Positas & Lawrence in Livermore.
+Marketing - worked with students and executive staff at Las Positas College to implement the student mobility initiative to fund an unlimited access student pass program; promoted year two of pilot Student Transit Pass Program at Livermore and Del Valle High Schools, and East Avenue and Christensen Middle Schools; completed year two of individualized marketing program focused along the Dublin Boulevard corridor in Dublin; completed the Try Transit campaign for middle and high school riders; installed art shelter at North Livermore Avenue and Cromwell Way in Livermore; won four First Place honors in the American Public Transportation Association's annual AdWheel Awards competition.

-Audits/Reviews - completed the FY17 Financial Audit (CAFR); completed an audit on RM2 funds, and completed an FTA Triennial review with only one finding.
+Audits/Reviews - completed the FY18 Financial Audit (CAFR); completed an audit on RM2 funds, and completed a TDA Triennial review with only one finding.

-Financial Management - received GFOA's Award of Excellence for Financial Reporting for FY17 CAFR;
+Financial Management - received GFOA's Award of Excellence for Financial Reporting for FY18 CAFR;